Oops and Daisies

 What I Wish People Told Me About Having a Second Kid

-I’ve felt it for a few months now… now that we’re a family of 4 (well 5 counting the dog), it feels like it’s always been this way, as if our family is complete now with little guy, or Boo Boo as I’ve taken to calling him lately.
+Now that we’ve had our second kid, we’re officially a family of four (well, five counting the dog), and it feels like it’s always been this way, as if our family is complete now with little guy, or Boo Boo as I’ve taken to calling him .
 It feels like he’s always been a part of the family.

 Our first family photo after baby boy was born.